Fearing election unrest, U.S. businesses are getting ready

 Washington authorities pledged to keep the peace, with police officials saying the entire department would be on the job on Election Day.

 “Some people would like to cause mayhem and trouble,” Mayor Muriel Bowser said.
-“We are preparing to ensure the city’s safety.”
+She also said she had never seen so many businesses being boarded up: “That all saddens me.”

 Activists are preparing for another long-term occupation of Black Lives Matter Plaza, one block from the White House.